 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
-Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.
+Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share it with our friends.

 Ground Cherry Clafoutis

-- 2 tablespoons brown sugar
+4 tablespoons brown or regular sugar

-- 2 tablespoons flour
+4 tablespoons all-purpose flour

-- 3 tablespoons milk
+6 tablespoons whole milk

 Heat oven to 350.